-The London Symposium is pleased to announce the release of its latest ebook, The London Film & Media Reader 4: Visions of Identity - Global Film & Media.
+The London Symposium is pleased to announce the release of The London Film & Media Reader 4: Visions of Identity - Global Film & Media.

 Edited by Phillip Drummond, the volume is a fully-edited collection of essays based on Papers presented at the Fourth Annual London Film & Media Conference in 2014.

 Offering an informative panorama of international research in the field, this wide-ranging volume brings together 43 compact and readable essays from emerging and established scholars in nearly two dozen countries around the world.

 The first Part of the Reader looks at ‘National and Institutional Contexts’ in terms of authorial identities, cinema and national identity in Britain, Thailand, Nigeria and Latin America, trans-national projections, intercultural adaptations, and the practice of journalism.